MatteoMagnini/second-year-phd-presentation/content/_index.md

 {{% row %}}
 {{% fragment class="col" %}}
-- *reliability* of SKI/SKE systems and LLMs.
+- *Reliability* of SKI/SKE systems and LLMs.
 E.g., extracted/injected knowledge is sound?
 Are there hallucinations? etc.
-- *fairness*, are there bias in the LLMs?
+- *Fairness*, are there bias in the LLMs?
 If positive, how to mitigate it?
+- *Closing the loop* between SKI and SKE, how to use the extracted knowledge to improve the injected one continuously?
-- *real-world applications*, explore new tasks where SKI/SKE and LLMs (possibly with multiple roles) can be used.
+- *Real-world applications*, explore new tasks where SKI/SKE and LLMs (possibly with multiple roles) can be used.
 {{% /fragment %}}
 {{% /row %}}